AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 If the car you’re driving has minimum coverage, a non-owner policy is a particularly good idea.
 It protects you from paying out of pocket if damages are higher than the policy’s limits.

-Enticed by Liberty Mutual’s claim that its customers pay only for what they need (and as someone who doesn’t actually own a car, I figured I probably wouldn’t need all that much), I got a non-owner quote.
+Enticed by Liberty Mutual’s claim that its customers pay only for what they need (and as someone who doesn’t actually own a car, I figured I wouldn’t need all that much), I got a non-owner quote.

 Liberty Mutual’s online tools are robust, so I hoped to get a quote through its website.
 It wasn’t until I got to question two of six that I realized the site wouldn’t let me continue without adding a car.
 This may have been on me: The site stated “auto insurance” and gave no option for non-owner policy.